ddelago/Orocos-and-ROS-Performance-Analysis-using-LTTng/README.md

 ![](images/create_project.png)
 2. Import the location of the traces
 ![](images/importTrace.png)
 3. Read the Trace Compass User guide on the available views for your trace.
+Examples:

    Flame Graph